nextstrain/nextclade/docs/user/nextclade-cli.md

 docker run -it --rm nextstrain/nextclade:1.2.1 nextclade --help
 ```

-Don't forget to mount necessary volumes to be able to supply the data inside the container and to access the results.
+Don't forget to mount necessary volumes to be able to supply the data into container and to access the results.

 Docker images are available based on:

 - `debian` (default): Nextclade executable + a set of basic Linux utilities, such as `bash`, `curl` and `wget`, to facilitate usage in workflows
 - `alpine`: pure Alpine + Nextclade executable
 - `scratch`: empty image + Nextclade executable

 You can choose to use the latest available version (`:latest` or no tag), or to freeze a specific version (e.g. `:1.2.1`) or only major version (e.g. `:1`), or a base image (e.g. `:debian`) or both version and base image (e.g. `:1.2.1-debian`), or mix and match.

 Tag `:latest` points to `:debian`.

 ## Installation (local)